douglaswcastro/amd-install-opencl/README.md

 I'm adding here some extra steps to unsure the users will have amdgpu-pro OpenCL working OK over Mesa Driver.

-* This was tested on Pop!_OS 20.04 (AMD/Intel ISO) with DaVinci Resolve 17 Beta,
+* This was tested on Pop!_OS 22.04 (AMD/Intel ISO) with DaVinci Resolve 17,
-* Ryzen 7 2700X and RX580 8GB
+* Ryzen I5 8400 and RX580 8GB

 ## What you need?